+For the development of new or replacement infrastructure with total project cost of greater than one (1) million dollars For the development, maintenance & enhancement of Public Art within the three towns of the East Pilbara Shire.
+For the development, maintenance & enhancement of waste facilities including the sewerage plant.
 To establish a road link to Alice Springs from Marble Bar to the Northern Territory border.
+For the replacement, enhancement and upgrading of computer hardware and software.
 For the maintenance, development & enhancement of the Cape Keraudren Reserve.

-For the replacement, enhancement and upgrading of computer hardware and software.
 To fund the purchase of heavy plant that is needed for the operation of the Shire.
+For the upgrading and maintenance of staff and community housing assets.
 For the upgrading, maintenance and enhancement of the Newman Airport.

-For the upgrading and enhancement of recreation facilities.

-For the upgrading and maintenance of staff and community housing assets.

-For the development, maintenance & enhancement of Public Art within the three towns of the East Pilbara Shire.
+For the upgrading, maintenance and enhancement of Martumili Buildings.
+For the upgrading, maintenance and enhancement of Public Buildings.

-For the development, maintenance & enhancement of waste facilities including the sewerage plant.

-Provision for the employee entitlements for staff of the Shire

 For the upgrade, maintenance and enhancement of Newman House.

-For the upgrading, maintenance and enhancement of Public Buildings.
+Provision for the employee entitlements for staff of the Shire For the upgrading and enhancement of recreation facilities.
 To hold and utilise the allocation of Martumili's funds

-For the development of new or replacement infrastructure with total project cost of greater than one (1) million dollars.
-For the upgrading, maintenance and enhancement of Martumili Buildings.

-To provide for the liabilities that may arise from the Shire's insurance requirements

-To Provide for the maintenance and future replacement of the Shire CCTV Network